Vitascope Hall (1896) First Indoor Commercial Movie Theater.

 William “Pop” Rock, a British businessman, bought the rights to use the Vitascope in Louisiana.
 To help him in his new endeavor, Rock enlisted the help of carnival showman Walter Wainwright and the projectionist Walter A. Reed.
 They decided to try out their new projector in the West End of New Orleans, an area known for family-friendly entertainment.
 Knowing that the projection of films may not be enough of a spectacle to entice customers, the trio hired a band to play alongside the movie showings.
 Rock and his partners exhibited “Edison’s Wonderful Vitascope” for the first time on June 28th, 1896.
 They had a hit and decided to do something risky: project the films for paying customers inside a dedicated storefront.

-Though it was not built from scratch, Vitascope Hall set the standard for movie theaters to come with its use of indoor seating and projection.
-In 1925, an early film historian by the name of H. E. Richardson realized that Vitascope Hall was the first movie theater in that sense.
-This fact would not be rediscovered until the 1960s when British researcher Patrick Robertson stumbled upon Richardson’s statement.
-The storefront that housed Vitascope Hall has since been home to a variety of retail and fast food ventures.
+Though it was just a projector in a storefront with a few hundred seats and might be understood today as a "pop-up" theater, Vitascope Hall offered a glimpse of the future with indoor seating and projection.
+In 1925, film historian H. E. Richardson determined that Vitascope Hall was the first commercial movie theater, and his work was later cited by British researcher Patrick Robertson in the 1960s.
+The storefront that housed Vitascope Hall has since been home to a variety of retail and fast-food ventures.
 The site remains unmarked, though a nearby hotel restaurant bears the name “Vitascope Hall.”

 Sources